 ['2 eggs', ' 125ml Vegetable oil', ' 250ml Semi-skimmed milk', ' 250g golden caster sugar', ' 400g self-raising flour', ' 100g chocolate chips']

-ingredients which stores our list of ingredients.
+First, we define a variable called ingredients.
+This variable stores our list of ingredients.
 Each ingredient in our list is separated using a comma (,).

 We print out the variable list_of_ingredients to the console.
-As you can see, our code has turned our string into a list with six values: one for each ingredient.
+You can see that our code has turned our string into a list with six values: one for each ingredient.

 We can use the maxsplit parameter to limit how many times our string should be split.
 Suppose we only want to split up the first three ingredients in our list.
 We could do so using this code:

 ingredients = "2 eggs, 125ml Vegetable oil, 250ml Semi-skimmed milk, 250g golden caster sugar, 400g self-raising flour, 100g chocolate chips" list_of_ingredients = ingredients.split(",", 3) print(list_of_ingredients)